runatlantis/atlantis/runatlantis.io/blog/atlantis-0-4-4-now-supports-bitbucket.md

 ![](/blog/atlantis-0-4-4-now-supports-bitbucket/pic5.webp)

-Now it’s easier for your colleagues to review the pull request because they can see the `terraform plan` output.
+Now it's easier for your colleagues to review the pull request because they can see the `terraform plan` output.

 ### Terraform Apply

-Since all we’re doing is adding a null resource, I think it’s safe to run `terraform apply`.
+Since all we're doing is adding a null resource, I think it's safe to run `terraform apply`.
 To do so, I add a comment to the pull request: `atlantis apply`:

 ![](/blog/atlantis-0-4-4-now-supports-bitbucket/pic6.webp)